ARM-software/developer/giveaways/remoticon2020/README.md

 The name of the winner(s) will be randomly selected and posted on https://twitter.com/ArmSoftwareDev by December 11 2020 and/or will be contacted directly.
 All prizes are based on availability.
 Winners will receive one of the following prize(s).
 The prizes will be picked at random:

 - 1 x PineBook Pro laptops
-- 2 x NVIDIA Jetson Nano
+- 2 x NVIDIA Jetson Nano (with power supply)
 - 1 x NVIDIA Xavier
 - 5 x $100 AWS vouchers
-- 2 x RPi 4 Model B - 4GB
+- 2 x RPi 4 Model B - 4GB (with power supply)

 The Prize is non-refundable, and no cash alternative is available.
 Arm reserves the right, in its sole discretion, to substitute the prize at any time if the prize advertised is unavailable.